 Therefore, we will have to use logic and anti-intuitive, dissonant inputs to earn on the thinking of the crowd and its delusions.
 This means, you have to keep total discipline, selling false breaks and kickbacks, and that’s why I just adore them.

 Types of false breakdowns

 - Classic bull and bear traps at major levels

 Bull or bear trap is a model of 1-4 candles that demonstrates a false break of the key level (Picture 2).
-Such false break occur after a strong directional movement, when the price is approaching to an important market level.
+Such a false break occurs after a strong directional movement when the price is approaching an important market level.
 Most traders believe that the break will take place, as the price approaches the level quickly and decisively.
-As a result, they try to trade for the break of level and often the market simply “deceives“ and they fall straight in the trap.
+As a result, they try to trade for the break of level and often the market simply “deceives“ and they fall squarely in the trap.

 - False consolidation break

 The false break of the trading range (consolidation) looks quite similar.
 It is easy to fall into the trap of delusion, assuming that the corridor will be broken, but instead the price returns to the range again (Picture 3).
 The easiest way to avoid such a situation is to wait until the price stably closes outside the channel and then look for signals of the price action in the direction of the break.

 Fake break with the bar is one of the most common setups to trade.
 By studying this setup you will gather more understanding of the market dynamics.
 In this particular case, we have a fake break of the big resistance level but with a big bar/stick to the upside (Picture 4).
 The price pushes higher but fails to close and rotates sharply lower.